TareqRafed/kudo/packages/extension/README.md

 ## Extension

 * Acts as a wrapper for `@kudo/toolbar`.
-* Toolbar is independet, should be injectable from as extension or script.
+* The toolbar is independent and should be injectable as an extension or script.